sequenceiq/blog/source/_posts/2014-05-24-ambari-shell.markdown

  / ___ \ | | | | | || |_) || (_| || |   | | ___) || | | ||  __/| || |
 /_/   \_\|_| |_| |_||_.__/  \__,_||_|   |_||____/ |_| |_| \___||_||_|

 Welcome to Ambari Shell.
-For assistance press tab or use the `hint` command.
+For command and param completion press TAB, for assistance type 'hint'.
 ```
 The currently supported commands are: